SixLabors/docs/articles/imagesharp.drawing/clippingregionslayers.md

 Canvas state controls where later commands can draw and how grouped commands are composed.
 The three main tools are `Save(...)` with clip paths, `CreateRegion(...)`, and `SaveLayer(...)`.

+Use a clip when later commands should be constrained by vector geometry.
+Use a region when you want a rectangular child layout with local coordinates.
+Use a layer when several commands should be rendered together first, then blended or composited back as one result.

 ## Clip Later Commands

 `Save(DrawingOptions, params IPath[])` pushes a new state with the supplied options and clip paths.
 The clip paths are combined with each command by `ShapeOptions.BooleanOperation`.